stefanhans/golang-contexting/README.md

 Another aspect of CI is the accuracy with regard to possible matches with other CI.
 All of these has to be converted into a general format, in which the actual meaning is not relevant to find matching CI.

+The calculation of a match between two CIs uses the following function resp. bitwise expression

+    match(Offer, Request) = ( NOT ( Offer-Content XOR Request-Content ) ) OR ( Offer-Mask AND Request-Mask )

 ### Contextinformation Coding (CIC)
 Contextinformation Coding (CIC)is the conversion of CI into a binary format,